sophiechou1/sophiechou1.github.io/courses.md

 # Relevant Courses and Projects
 ### Courses
-- Fundamentals of Computing, Embedded Systems, Discrete Math, Integrated Engineering and Business, Linear Algebra, Systems Programming, Data Structures, Logic Design, Computer Architecture, Theory of Computing
+- Fundamentals of Computing, Introduction to Embedded Systems and the IOT, Discrete Math, Integrated Engineering and Business, Linear Algebra, Systems Programming, Data Structures, Logic Design, Computer Architecture, Theory of Computing, Probability and Statistics

 ### Coursework
 Through the Notre Dame computer science curriculum, I have gained experience using GitHub to turn in assignments for the following classes: